 Day 7-8: Kinabalu Park

 We were picked up from our hotel for a 2.5 hours trip to Kinabalu Park, where we spend the following days at Sutera Sanctuary Lodges.
 This was one of my favourite places we’ve visited in a long time, probably because after all the time spent on tropical climate, I miss a lot mountain areas.
-I will soon detail the whole experience at Kinabalu Park in a separate article.
+You can check the whole experience at Kinabalu Park in our dedicated article.

 Day 9-10: Manukan Island

 After my special days in the mountains, it was Andrei’s turn to get to his favourite spot in a while.
 Manukan Island is a tropical paradise like the surreal photos seen on Instagram, a lush green jungle surrounded by white beaches and crystal blue waters.
 Sutera Sanctuary Lodges is the only accommodation on the island, ensuring its guests have all their privacy here.
 It was a perfect end to our awesome trip to Borneo.
 Check our dedicated article about Manukan Island to get the whole picture of this wonderful paradise.

 We got lots of questions about safety in Sabah, but I have to admit I didn’t even consider this topic while we were there.
 We read a lot about Abu Sayyaf, the Philippines pirates, while planning for our trip.
 But this terrorist group does not pose a threat to inland Sabah, maybe to offshore islands in the northeastern side of Borneo or to sailors and fishermen in the same area.